curtis-allan/Shad4Fasthtml/README.md

 To implement Shadcn UI components in your codebase, refer to the relevant component documentation.
 Each component has its own set of properties and usage guidelines.

-## Known Issues
+## Known Issuess

-* Using hx-boost, when refreshing a page and redirecting away, the tailwind css is not applied properly.

-* Flickering of components when loading in the docs pages.

 * Using Lucide via the cdn results in icon flickering on page load.

 * Toast: Client side render + mobile touch handling + disable scroll while hovering.

 * Add assetions for all required parameters.

+* Table demo - theme toggle fix

+* Documentation fixing and cleaning up

 ## Need Help?